dkelly255/python-checkers/README.md

 An extended list of detailed steps & instructions for deployment follows in the section below:

 ## Github
-Note - please ensure you have created a github repository prior to proceeding to the "Heroku" deployment section below to ensure no reqork or deployment issues
+Note - please ensure you have created a github repository prior to proceeding to the "Heroku" deployment section below to ensure no rework or deployment issues
 ## Heroku
 The Steps for deployment to Heroku are as follows:
 - Navigate to [Heroku](https://id.heroku.com/login) and create an account